The Ringy Blog

 Aside from automating processes, one of the key aspects of an ERP is centralizing information for cross-departmental visibility.
 Increased visibility and access to important information are essential for productivity and to help eliminate knowledge-based power struggles.
 Ever worked with someone who wouldn't share what they knew about a process or procedure because they thought it made them look smarter and more competent?
 By centralizing knowledge, an ERP helps prevent that from happening.

-You might be getting a bit of déjà vu here because many functions of the ERP either overlap or align with the function of a CRM.
+You might be getting a bit of déjà vu here because many functions of the ERP either overlap or align with the functions of a CRM.

 Aligning the CRM and ERP is, therefore, a no-brainer, as the main purposes of these two systems align perfectly.